sdiehl/wiwinwlh/tutorial.md

 foldl' f z (x:xs) = let z' = f z x in z' `seq` foldl' f z' xs
 ```

-In practice a combination between the strictness analyzer and the inliner on
+In practice, a combination between the strictness analyzer and the inliner on
 ``-O2`` will ensure that the strict variant of ``foldl`` is used whenever the
 function is inlinable at call site so manually using ``foldl'`` is most often
 not required.